Academic & financial consequences

 Pay on time to avoid extra fees

-Remember to pay your tuition and fees by the due date on your billing statement or a hold will be placed on your record.
-A $35 installment fee will be added to your account if you pay the minimum amount due.
-If your payment is received after the due date or is less than the minimum amount due, you will be charged a $30 late payment fee, in addition to the installment fee.
+Remember to pay your tuition and fees by the due date or a hold will be placed on your record.
+Payment is due in full for the semester by the first billing due date.
+You may choose to opt in to the payment plan for a nominal fee, which would allow you to pay in three portions over the semester.
+If your payment is received after the due date or is less than the minimum amount due, you will be charged a late fee.
 Failure to pay by the final billing due date may lead to the cancellation of current and future registration.